Tania Li

-Tania Murray Li is a Professor of Anthropology at the University of Toronto who is known for her work on labour, capitalism, development, politics and indigeneity with a particular focus on Indonesia.
+Tania Murray Li (née Murray) is a Professor Emerita of Anthropology at the University of Toronto who is known for her work on labour, capitalism, development, politics and indigeneity with a particular focus on Indonesia.
 She is an elected member of the Royal Society of Canada, and an Officer of the Order of Canada.

 Education and career

 Li has a B.A.
 (1981) and a Ph.D.
-(1987) from Cambridge University.
+(1987) from the University of Cambridge, where she studied at King's College.
 After her Ph.D., Li moved to Dalhousie University where she initially worked on a development project in Indonesia.
 After post-Doctoral research on Indonesia, Li began teaching at Dalhousie University in 1992, and in 2002 was appointed professor in the Department of Sociology and Social Anthropology.
 In 2004 she moved to the University of Toronto as Professor in the Department of Anthropology.
-From 2004 - 2018, Li was Canada Research Chair (Tier 1) in the Cultural and Political Economy of Asia.
+From 2004 - 2018, Li was Canada Research Chair (Tier 1) in the Cultural and Political Economy of Asia..
+In 2024, Professor Li was appointed the Yusof Ishak Professor of Social Sciences in the Department of Malay Studies at the National University of Singapore, and concurrently Professor Emerita in the Department of Anthropology at the University of Toronto.

 She was appointed to the Order of Canada in 2024, with the rank of Officer.